jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/parsers/README.md

 * [Parsing a file located on the server](parse_local_file.md)
 * [Parsing a file and letting OpenSearchServer detect its type](parse_detect_mime.md)

-Parsers allow for extraction of information inside documents.
-Parsers can handle several types of documents: `.doc`, `.xsl`, `.xml`, `.html`, ...
+Parsers allow for the extraction of information within documents.
+They can handle several types of documents: `.doc`, `.xsl`, `.xml`, `.html`, ...

-Depending on the parser (and on the type of document), different information will be returned.
+The returned information depends on the parser and on the type of document.

-For example the PDF parser will be able to return, for a PDF file:
+For example the PDF parser will return, for a PDF file:

-* title,
+* the title,
-* author,
+* the author,
-* full text content,
+* the full text content,
-* producer,
+* the producer,
-* creation date,
+* the creation date,
-* modification date,
+* the modification date,
-* language,
+* the language,
-* number of pages,
+* the number of pages,
-* content detected with OCR,
+* the content detected with OCR,
 * and some other information.